 As we know, mindfulness is spacious awareness of our present-moment experience.
-The near enemy of mindfulness is emotional reactivity.
+A near enemy of fierce compassion is emotional reactivity.
 When we practice fierce compassion, we need mindfulness.
 We especially need to go into the bad feelings – anger, betrayal, injustice or despair – and make room for them and understand them.
 Mindfulness creates the space for a compassionate response to arise.
 Otherwise, we may find ourselves reacting without any awareness of the consequences of our actions and probably cause further harm.

 Is anger tempered by mindfulness the same anger?
 Probably not quite.
 In her essay titled, “Was Gandhi Angry?”, Stephanie Van Hook (2015) quotes Mahatma Gandhi (Young India, Oct 1, 1931) as saying, “It is not that I am incapable of anger, for instance; but I succeed almost on all occasions to keep my feelings under control.”
 In this comment, Gandhi isn’t saying that he is suppressing his emotions – simply that he’s not controlled by them.
 He is expressing the energy behind the emotion.
 When anger is channeled in this manner, it is likely to take the form of fierce compassion.

 Common humanity is best exemplified by Thupten Jinpa’s (2015) mantra, “Just like me.”
-The near enemy of common humanity is self-righteousness – when I believe my point of view is morally superior than that of others.
+A second near enemy to fierce compassion is self-righteousness — when I believe my point of view is morally superior than that of others.
 It’s true that some points of view lead to more suffering than others, but the crux of the matter is how we hold our points of view.
 If we are convinced that our view is morally superior to those of others, we are already demonizing (i.e., subtly harming) those who hold different views.

 When we demonize others, we lose common humanity.
 In Thich Nhat Hanh’s (2001) beautiful poem, “Please Call Me by My True Names,” he wrote: